 - Construct a new bridge over Belt Creek, a new culvert over Neil Creek, and a new culvert at Frenchman’s Coulee.

-Construction is scheduled to begin in August 2021 and be substantially complete by the fall of 2022.
+Construction is scheduled to begin in mid-April and be substantially complete by fall.
 The traveling public should expect 15-minute delays, flaggers, temporary stoplights, and pilot cars.

 Why Armington Junction?